Arutchelvan Subramaniam: Early life

-Arutchelvan was born on June 29, 1967 in Ipoh, Perak and went on to study Economics at Universiti Kebangsaan Malaysia.
+Arutchelvan was born on June 29, 1967 in Ipoh, Perak and studied Economics at Universiti Kebangsaan Malaysia.
 In 1987 amid the human rights and political crackdown Ops Lalang, he founded the Jawatankuasa Kebajikan Mahasiswa at UKM as a student activist.

 He was initially attracted to Parti Sosialis Rakyat Malaysia, but was disappointed by that party's decision to drop the 'socialist' tag and revert to its original name of Parti Rakyat Malaysia.
 Upon graduating he became active in grassroots movements.

 In 1992 he founded the Community Development Centre (CDC), a group working with plantation workers, factory workers, urban pioneers and Orang Asli.
 He was also instrumental in the setting up of the Plantation Workers Support Committee (JSML) in 1993 to fight for plantation workers housing issues and monthly wages.

 In 1994, they staged a massive Labour Day demonstration at the heart of Kuala Lumpur surprising many people.

 Arutchelvan also worked in leading human rights group Suaram from 1995 till 2006.

 PSM career

 On May 1, 1998 Arutchelvan and other workers leaders officially submitted an application to register a new party known as the Socialist Party of Malaysia.
 Former PSRM central committee member and ex-ISA detainee Mohd Nasir Hashim was named pro-tem party chairman while Arutchelvan was named secretary general.

-The Federal Government then rejected the application to register as a political party alleging that PSM was a threat to national security, leading to PSM taking the government and the Home Minister to court alleging an abuse of power.
+The Federal Government rejected the application to register as a political party alleging that PSM was a threat to national security, leading to PSM taking the government and the Home Minister to court alleging an abuse of power.

 Although the Court of Appeal dismissed the national security argument on 16 August 2006, it upheld a separate reason to deny the registration of the PSM as a political party.

 PSM then filed an appeal against the Court of Appeal's decision to the Federal Court of Malaysia.
 However, on 17 June 2008, the Home Ministry approved PSM's application as a political party just before Federal Court proceedings started, ending a 10-year tussle.

 Ultimately Arutchelvan served as the secretary general of PSM from 1998 till 2015 and took over as deputy chairman in July 2019.